Frequently Asked Questions

 Is the appliance repair quote I got over the phone / from the internet accurate?

 It is very unlikely that any quote you got for your appliance repair over the internet / over the phone is accurate.
 Without a service technician diagnosing your appliance problem in person, in front of your appliance, the best that can be provided is a wide ballpark estimate and a series of possible guesses.
-A technician needs to see the model and serial number sticker, and usually needs to uninstall, then disassemble your appliance to troubleshoot the problem and pinpoint the source of the appliance failure, eliminating multiple possible causes each symptom could indicate your appliance is experiencing.
-Most internet price ranges I have seen were wrong and often much higher than I typically quote.
+A technician needs to see the model and serial number sticker, and usually needs to uninstall, then disassemble your appliance to troubleshoot the problem and pinpoint the source of the appliance problem, eliminating multiple possible causes each symptom could indicate your appliance is experiencing.
+Most internet price ranges are often wrong, vague, or too general to be accurate.

 What is a trip charge and why is there one?